How Mycoplasma and Ureaplasma are Sexually Transmitted Infections Transmitted?

-You may contract ureaplasma or mycoplasma infection due to direct contact with the infected cells: whether it is mouth-to-genital or genital-to-genital.
-According to studies, the infection might pass from the mother to their baby or during vaginal childbirth.
+You may contract Ureaplasma or Mycoplasma infection due to direct contact with the bacterium: whether mouth-to-genital or genital-to-genital.
+According to studies, infectionscan pass from the mother to their baby or during vaginal childbirth.

-Those who have a weak immune system are at a higher risk of infection and may need to undergo different course of treatment if infection is identified.
+Those who have a weak immune system are at a higher risk of infection and may need to undergo different course of treatment if an infection is detected.

 Mycoplasma pneumoniae is usually present in the mucus of your respiratory tract and can spread when infected droplets are inhaled.